KittyCAD/modeling-app/README.md

 This will start the application and hot-reload on changes.

-Devtools can be opened with the usual Cmd-Ctrl-I (Mac) or Ctrl-Shift-I (Linux).
+Devtools can be opened with the usual Cmd-Opt-I (Mac) or Ctrl-Shift-I (Linux and Windows).

 To build, run `yarn tron:package`.